mschuchard/jenkins-devops-libs/docs/Helm.md

   bin         = '/usr/bin/helm' // optional executable path for helm
-  chart       = 'path/to/chart' // absolute or relative path to chart dest        = '.' // optional location to write the chart key         = 'foo' // optional sign the package with this key name update_deps = false // optional update dependencies from requirements prior to packaging version     = '1.0.0' // optional version set for the chart }
+  chart       = 'path/to/chart' // absolute or relative path to chart dest        = '.' // optional location to write the chart key         = 'foo' // optional sign the package with this key name (mutually exclusive with keyring) keyring     = '/home/dir/.gnupg/pubring.gpg' // optional sign the package with the public keyring at this location (mutually exclusive with key) update_deps = false // optional update dependencies from requirements prior to packaging version     = '1.0.0' // optional version set for the chart }